Silver mica capacitor

-Silver mica capacitors are high precision, stable and reliable capacitors.
+Silver mica capacitors are high precision, stable, and reliable capacitors made out of mica and silver.
 They are available in small values, and are mostly used at high frequencies and in cases where low losses (high Q) and low capacitor change over time is desired.

 History

 Mica has been used as a capacitor dielectric since the mid-19th century.
 William Dubilier invented a small mica capacitor in 1909 which was used in decoupling applications.
 They were put into large scale commercial production to meet military requirements in World War I. Mica is less prone to crack under mechanical shock than glass, a useful property for equipment subject to shellfire.
 Like glass, mica has a substantially higher permittivity than paper so capacitors can be made smaller.
 In 1920 Dubilier developed a capacitor consisting of a flaked sheet of mica coated on both sides with silver.
 He formed the Dubilier Condenser Company to manufacture them.
 Ceramic capacitors were also used in the 1920s due to a shortage of mica, but by the 1950s silver mica had become the capacitor of choice for small-value RF applications.
 This remained the case until the latter part of the 20th century when advances in ceramic capacitors led to the replacement of mica with ceramic in most applications.